Make a Garland of Flags!

-- Look online or in the back of a dictionary to find flags your child would like to make.
-Try to point out which countries are near theirs, which speak a certain language, or even which ones the child has visited.
-These can be the “guide flags” for their garland.
-Obviously, if they want to just find ones that are pretty or have their favorite colors, that’s great too!
+- Look online or in the back of a dictionary or atlas to find flags your child would like to make.
+Try to point out which countries are near hers, ones that speak a certain language, or even those your child has visited.
+These can be the “guide flags” for her garland.
+Obviously, if she wants to just find ones that are pretty or have her favorite colors, that’s fine too!

 - To begin, have your child fold a piece of the white paper in half, top to bottom.